Measurement of $e^{+}e^{-}\to\phi\pi^{+}\pi^{-}$ cross sections at center-of-mass energies from 2.00 to 3.08 GeV: Signal Yields

 where $p$ is the momentum of the kaon in the rest frame of the $K^{+}K^{-}$ system, $p'$ is the momentum of the kaon at the $\phi$ peak mass, and $\varGamma_{\phi}$ is the width of the $\phi$ resonance~\cite{PDG}.
 The angular momentum ($l$) is equal to one, $B(p)$ is the Blatt-Weisskopf form factor, and $R = 3$~GeV$^{-1}$ is the radius of the centrifugal barrier~\cite{phifit}.

 Since no peaking background is expected in the signal area, the background is parameterized with a reversed ARGUS function~\cite{Argus}.
 The parameters of the Gaussian function and the reversed ARGUS function are determined in a fit to the data.
-The fit result for the c.m. energy $\sqrt{s} = 2.1250$~GeV is shown in Fig.~\ref{figure:signal}.
-We obtain a similar fit quality for all c.m. energies. }
+The fit result at $\sqrt{s} = 2.1250$~GeV is shown in Fig.~\ref{figure:signal}.
+We obtain a similar fit quality for all center-of-mass energies. }